hoogmin/asysis/README.md

 Yes, its as simple as that.
 If you are a MacOS or GNU/Linux user, then your machine already has a version of `python` pre-installed.
 For Windows users, `python` can be downloaded at the [official python site](https://www.python.org/) through an installer found under the "downloads" section of the site.
 Once you have `python` you only need to download the project to your machine.
-This can be accomplised by using github and downloading the repo as a compressed zip file (simple way) or through
+This can be accomplished by using github and downloading the repo as a compressed zip file (simple way) or through
 `git clone` (if you are familiar with `git`).
 After extracting the zip file of the project, place it anywhere you like on your machine.
 Finally, when you decide you want to see your system information, `cd` into the location where you keep `asysis.py` and run: